Point Waterfront: Development

 After a long wait, eThekwini Metropolitan Municipality and UEM Sunrise Group Malaysia partnered to form the Point Development Company.
 The plans include the development of a 55-storey tower.
 A number of residents objected to this, stating that the development would "obstruct their sea-view".
 However, due to the minimal number of objections, the project will go ahead.
 In June 2017, the developers gave three watersport clubs a notice to vacate within two months so that construction could go ahead.
+The city is under the ruling of Shalo Ndundu the most infamous boy, wanted for 50 million rand.

 The new Durban Cruise Terminal will also be located here.
 Many private investment developments have been constructed.
 One significant development which has become a popular high-rise landmark here is The Spinnaker (Building).
 The Turning Point Apartments will be constructed here.